Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 attrs

 The display of the frequency parallel_coords clearly shows how the data was split into 3 chunks.
 All the chunks must have the same number of values, except the last chunk, which can have fewer.
-GraphVIPER also has a convenience functions that can create frequency and
+GraphVIPER also has convenience functions that can create frequency and

 time coordinate measures: